love through generations

-My husband was out of the country on a work trip and while caring for our two boys, I counted the seconds until his return.
-The first days of his absence had been rough, but this one started and ended, almost, uneventfully.
-I fed dinner to our then four-year-old, Brett; nursed our then six-week-old, Collin;...
+My husband was out of the country on a work trip.
+The first part of his absence had been rough, I sometimes counted the seconds until his return, but this day started and ended, almost, uneventfully.
+In the evening, I fed our then four-year-old, Brett; nursed our then six-week-old, Collin; and somehow got them both...
 Continue Reading →

 may his face shine upon you